FI-modules and stability for representations of symmetric groups

 \begin{remark} The pure braid groups $P_n$ are examples of \emph{pseudo-nilpotent} groups, so that $H^*(\fp_n;\Q)\simeq H^*(P_n;\Q)$ for all $n$.
 It was already proved in \cite{CF} that the sequence $\{H^i(P_n;\Q)\}$ is uniformly representation stable for each $i \geq 0$, so one is tempted to derive Theorem~\ref{theorem:malcevpn} directly from \cite[Theorem 5.3]{CF}, which states the equivalence of uniform representation stability for a Lie algebra and for its (co)homology.
 However, that theorem was only proved in \cite{CF} in the context of stability for $\SL_n\C$-representations and $\GL_n\C$-representations.
 Indeed the ``strong stability'' hypothesis assumed in that theorem almost never holds for $S_n$-representations (and it does not hold here). \end{remark} \end{xample}

-\begin{xample}[{\bf The Torelli group}] Recall from Section~\ref{subsection:albanese} the definition of the Torelli group $\I_g^1$ of a compact surface of genus $g\geq 3$ with one boundary component.
-The conjugation action of the mapping class group $\Mod(S_g^1)$ on $\I_g^1$ induces a well-defined action of $\Sp_{2g}\Z$ on $\gr(\I_g^1)$.
-A finite presentation for $\gr(\I_g^1)$ as a Lie algebra has been given by Habegger--Sorger \cite{HS}, extending the fundamental computation of Hain \cite{Ha} in the closed case.
+\begin{xample}[{\bf The Torelli group}] In \S\ref{subsection:albanese} we encountered the Torelli group $\I_g^1$.
+The action of the mapping class group $\Mod(S_g^1)$ on $\I_g^1$ by conjugation induces a well-defined action of $\Sp_{2g}\Z$ on $\gr(\I_g^1)$, taking $k=\Q$.
+A finite presentation for $\gr(\I_g^1)$ as a Lie algebra has been given by Habegger--Sorger~\cite{HS}, extending the fundamental computation of Hain~\cite{Ha} in the case of closed surfaces.
 Hain also worked out the first few graded terms of this Lie algebra explicitly as $\Sp_{2g}\Z$-representations.
 Getzler--Garoufalidis (personal communication) have recently given more detailed computations in this direction.
 However, exact computations in arbitrary degrees seem out of reach.
-Even so, we have the following.
+The situation for $\gr(\IA_n)$ as a $\GL_n\Z$-representation is the same.
+Even so, we have the following theorems.